Lambda-School-Web/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational Databases are a collection of rows is called a table.
+Each row represents a single record in the table and is made up of one or more columns.

+SQL is a language used to communicate with a RDMS to manipulate data in a relational database.

 - [ ] Why do tables need a `primary key`?

+To uniquely identify each entry in the database.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+A third table that has a unique entry of a pair of foreign keys

 ## Minimum Viable Product